ebarylko/cmpt-476/assignment-3/assignment-3.md

 ### Explain why the following circuit would implement a CNOT gate on the state |ψ⟩|ϕ⟩

+Let the first EPR pair be the one that is closest to $|\psi\rangle$

+Let the second EPR pair be the one that is closest to $|\phi\rangle$

-The states $|\phi\rangle$ and $|\psi\rangle$ get copied over to the first qubit of the first EPR pair and the second qubit of the second EPR pair respectively.
+The states $|\psi\rangle$ and $|\phi\rangle$ get copied over to the second qubit of the first EPR pair and the first qubit of the second EPR pair respectively.

-Then, we apply a CNOT gate on the first qubit of the first EPR pair and the second qubit of the second EPR pair.
+Then, we apply a CNOT gate on the second qubit of the first EPR pair and the first qubit of the second EPR pair.
 Since we have already copied $|\phi\rangle$ and $|\psi\rangle$ over to the aforementioned EPR pairs, applying the CNOT on those two qubits will result in $CNOT(|\psi\rangle |\phi\rangle)$